Are you looking for a job in the marketing industry?

 It is possible to have a dream but not have the required skills to help you achieve that dream.
 To increase your chances of landing your dream job, you need to identify the skills you are missing for that role.

-If you are unemployed, one simple way you can build your skills is by enrolling for online courses.
+If you are unemployed, one simple way you can build your skills is by enrolling in online courses.
 You can also read marketing books, blogs, and listen to podcasts.

 Tip: Enroll for courses that will give you certifications at the end.
 These certifications will give your resume an edge over other applicants.